This moist Dorset apple cake, based on a traditional recipe, has a wonderful topping of sliced apples dredged with sugar. Great for a teatime treat.

 - Total time: 45 minutes to 55 minutes

-- Preheat the oven to 190°C, gas mark 5 and lightly grease a 20cm springform cake tin.
+1. Preheat the oven to 190°C, gas mark 5, and lightly grease a 20cm springform cake tin.
 Peel the apple, cut into quarters and remove the core.
-Reserve one of the apple quarters and dice the rest.
+Reserve one of the quarters and dice the rest.

-- Stir in the sugar, diced apple and lemon zest, then gradually stir in the beaten eggs to form a stiff mixture.
+3. Stir in the diced apple, sugar and lemon zest, then gradually stir in the beaten eggs to form a stiff mixture.
 Spoon into the prepared tin and level the surface with the back of a spoon.
 Thinly slice the reserved apple quarter and arrange on top of the cake.